zmenciso/zc_plot/README.md

 ##  Usage

-This script supports plotting **waveforms** (or groups of waveforms, or even multiple series of groups), **Maestro summary data** (with the `-s` or `--summary` switch), or any **raw CSV file** (with the `-r` or `--raw` switch).
 If plotting waveforms, select all the waves in the waveform viewer and export your data as a `.csv` file.
-Make sure to enable the "Interpolate" option so each waveform has the same time axis.
+Make sure to enable the "Interpolate" option for transient simulations so each waveform has the same time axis.
 Then, invoke the main script as follows:

 ```
 ./zc_plot.py [options] PLOT INPUT [kwargs]
     -h  --help      [PLOT]  Display this message or usage for PLOT
     -k  --kwargs     FILE   Load additional external kwargs from FILE
     -x  --export     FILE   Exports the current kwargs to FILE
+    -t  --type       TYPE   Input file type ('wave', 'summary', 'mc', or 'raw', default: 'wave')
-    -l  --log        FILE   Change default logfile name (or 'none' to disable)
+    -l  --log        FILE   Logfile name (or 'none' to disable)
-    -s  --summary           Feed in summary data instead of a waveform
-    -r  --raw               Feed in a raw .csv file instead of a waveform
     -i  --interact          View data ingest before setting kwargs
     -q  --quiet             Surpress verbose output
     -v  --version           Print version string